the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `revert` - gives back gas but loses some
 `Solc` - the solidity compiler to byte code
 `slippage` - ??
+`smart contract` - programs stored on a blockchain that run when predetermined conditions are met; a transaction protocol intended to automatically execute, control or document events and actions according to the terms of a contract or an agreement
 `struct` - useful for grouping together related data, can be declared outside of a contract and imported in another contract
 `TVL` - total value locked: includes all coins deposited in all functions that protocol offers: Staking, Lending, Liquidity pools
-`unchecked` instead of `SafeMath` can be more `gas efficient` if you know your math won’t reach top or bottom limits
+`unchecked` - instead of `SafeMath` can be more `gas efficient` if you know your math won’t reach top or bottom limits
 `Uniswap` - [wiki](https://en.wikipedia.org/wiki/Uniswap) decentralized cryptocurrency exchange that uses a set of smart contracts (liquidity pools) to execute trades on its exchange

 Broader Crypto dictionary of terms: https://coinmarketcap.com/alexandria/glossary